brxce/Gauntlet/INSTALL.md

 # Installation

->##Confogl based configs: Baker's Dozen, Half Baked
+>##Confogl based configs: Gauntlet, Gauntlette, In The Hood
 **_Remember to add entries for these configs in your matchmodes.txt!_**
 >>###*If ProMod 4.0 or above is already installed on the server, download the 'hardcoop' folder:
  * l4d2_scout_precache.smx (if EQ 2.0 is not installed on server)